onecommons/unfurl/docs/expressions.rst

   The ``get_artifact`` function returns the location of the referenced artifact.
   The location depends on the type of artifact.
 If the artifact is a Docker container image, return the image name in the form of
   "registry/repository/name:tag" or "registry/repository/name@sha256:digest".
-  If it is a file, return a local file path that is resolvable while the unfurl is running.
+  If it is a file, return a local file path that is resolvable while unfurl is running.
   In this case, calling get_artifact may have the side effect of downloading the file or cloning a git repository.

   The first argument is either a string or a instance reference (from an `eval expression <eval expressions>`).